Seek Returns logo

 0.00

-Falling into the lower quartile for the Trucking industry, SAIA’s Debt-to-Equity Ratio of 0.18 points to a conservative financing strategy.
+Falling into the lower quartile for the Ground Transportation industry, SAIA’s Debt-to-Equity Ratio of 0.13 points to a conservative financing strategy.
 This results in lower financial risk but potentially limits strategic investments compared to more leveraged competitors.

-AME vs. SAIA: A comparison of their D/E Ratio against their respective Industrial - Machinery and Trucking industry benchmarks.
+AME vs. SAIA: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Electrical Equipment and Ground Transportation industry benchmarks.

 AME